 17. Exemptions for holders of generation licence connecting to SWIS

-(1) The holder of a generation licence is exempt from the Electricity Industry Act 2004 section 7(2) if the transmission system concerned is used solely for the transportation of electricity from generating works to which the licence applies to the SWIS.
+(1) The holder of a generation licence is exempt from the Electricity Industry Act 2004 section 7(2) in relation to a transmission system used solely to transport electricity between 2 or more of the following —

+(a) generating works to which the licence applies;

+(b) storage works that are connected to the SWIS at the same point as the generating works;

+(c) the SWIS.

-(2) The holder of a generation licence is exempt from the Electricity Industry Act 2004 section 7(3) if the distribution system concerned is used solely for the transportation of electricity from generating works to which the licence applies to the SWIS.
+(2) The holder of a generation licence is exempt from the Electricity Industry Act 2004 section 7(3) in relation to a distribution system used solely to transport electricity between 2 or more of the following —

+(a) generating works to which the licence applies;

+(b) storage works that are connected to the SWIS at the same point as the generating works;